privacyidea/privacyidea/doc/policies/enrollment.rst

 .. _policy_description_required:

-description_required
+require description
 ~~~~~~~~~~~~~~~~~~~~

 type: list

-To prevent tokens from becoming unidentifiable after a device loss.
-A description can
+To prevent tokens from becoming unidentifiable after a device loss, a description can
 be enforced with the "require_description policy".
 The desired token-types can be
 selected here.
 After setting up the policy, the selected token types can only be
 enrolled if a description is set.

-.. note:: In order to make the change effective in the webui as well, it is necessary to reload it.